Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Introduction

 It is important to note that the use of our algorithm to design implementation strategies is possible thanks to its high level of interpretability.
-Our network causal trees provide interpretable inference on heterogeneous treatment and spillover effects by discovering a set of causal rules that can be represented through a binary tree.
-As argued by \cite{lee2018discovering} and \cite{lee2020causal} it is important to provide interpretable information on simple causal rules that can be targeted to improve policy effectiveness and to ensure that stakeholders and policy-makers understand (and, in turn, trust) the functionality of these models. \cite{valdes2016mediboost} claim that a learning algorithm is interpretable if one can explain its classification by a conjunction of conditional statements (i.e., if-then rules).
+NCT provides interpretable inference on heterogeneous treatment and spillover effects by discovering a set of causal rules that can be represented through a binary tree.
+As argued by \cite{lee2018discovering} and \cite{lee2020causal}, it is important to provide interpretable information on simple causal rules that can be targeted to improve policy effectiveness and to ensure that stakeholders and policy-makers understand (and, in turn, trust) the functionality of these models. \cite{valdes2016mediboost} claim that a learning algorithm is interpretable if one can explain its classification by a conjunction of conditional statements (i.e., if-then rules).
 In this regard, tree-based algorithms based on if-then rules, such as the proposed NCT, are optimal for interpretability.

 To assess the performance of the proposed NCT algorithm, we run a series of Monte Carlo simulations.
 In particular, we investigate the performance of the proposed algorithm with respect to two dimensions: its ability (i) to correctly identify the actual heterogeneous sub-populations and, (ii) to precisely estimate the conditional treatment and spillover effects.
-While the latter performance assessment is quite standard in the literature, the former is critical for interpretable algorithms for heterogeneous causal effects \citep{bargagli2019heterogeneous}.
+While the latter performance assessment is quite standard in the literature, the former is critical for interpretable algorithms for heterogeneous causal effects \citep{bargagli2022heterogeneous}.
 Finally, we apply the proposed NCT algorithm to a randomized experiment conducted in China to assess the impact of information sessions on the purchase of a new weather insurance policy \citep{cai2015social}.
-Besides estimating the population average treatment and spillover effects (as already investigated in \cite{cai2015social}), our aim is to detect the strata of the population where one or both effects are heterogeneous and estimate these effects within these strata.
+Besides estimating the population average treatment and spillover effects (as already investigated in \cite{cai2015social}), our aim is to detect the strata of the population where one or both effects are heterogeneous and estimate these effects within these strata. \review{The proposed NCT is implemented in the \texttt{NetworkCausalTree} open-source \texttt{R} package, which can be found at \href{https://github.com/fbargaglistoffi/NetworkCausalTree}{\url{https://github.com/fbargaglistoffi/NetworkCausalTree}}.}